 Can you help?

 With other demands on funding, we must raise the funds to undertake these improvements from external sources.
-Around £30,000 will fund the majority of these important advances at our Gardens, improving access and facilities for current and future generations.
+We've raised £28,000 so far thanks to the generosity of our supporters, however, we still need a further £3,500 to reach our target.
 Any donation you can make towards the appeal, no matter how small, will make a difference and help us reach our target to deliver access for all at Benmore, Dawyck, Edinburgh and Logan.

 Click here to donate.
 Alternatively, you can contact our Development Team with any questions or to donate by phone on 0131 248 2855.

 Thank you kindly for any support you can offer.
 A donation of any size will make a difference!